polyphony-chat/docs/docs/APIs/Core/Client-Home Server API/index.md

 can also be accessed from a foreign server, or with no authentication at all, see the [Client-Foreign Server API documentation](../Client-Foreign%20Server%20API/index.md)

-!!! bug "TODO"
+!!! bug "Unfinished section"

-    TODO: Add/rework routes according to the new section 4 of the spec.
+    TODO: This section is not yet finished.
+It is missing descriptions for some routes, some error-code responses, etc.

 --8<-- "snippets/api.md"